One punch can change everything. Although it’s over in a second, its power to devastate lives can be felt forever.

 During the criminal trial that followed, the family learned that the man who killed Jag was a professional boxer.
 He had many prior convictions for violence and the night he punched and killed Jag, he was on bail for another alleged assault.

-Majinder said: “Jag was killed for absolutely no reason at all by someone who had the skills to inflict maximum damage on another human but none of the discipline that a professional boxer should show.
-Jag’s death was an utter waste of life.
-We suffer the consequences of his death every day.”
+Majinder said: “Jag was killed for absolutely no reason at all by someone who had the skills to inflict maximum damage on another human but none of the discipline that a professional boxer should show.”

 Majinder is now supporting Headway to raise awareness of the dangers that one blow can carry.